astechedu/WebDevOpsTutorial/js.stacks.md

      DB = 'mongodb://<USER>:<PASSWORD>@example.mlab.com:port/todo'

-Make sure you use your own MongoDB URL from mLab after you created your database and user.
-Replace <USER> with the username and <PASSWORD> with the password of the user you created.

-To work with environment variable you will have to install a Node package called dotenv that makes sure you have access to environment variable stored in the .env file.

     # ensure that you are in the `mern-todo` project directory
     npm install dotenv

-Then require and configure it in index.js:

      require('dotenv').config()

-Using environment variables instead of writing credentials to the application code directly can hide sensitive information from your versioning system.
-It is considered a best practice to separate configuration and secret data from application code in this manner.
-\

  Step 6 — Testing the API

-This is the part we start trying out things to make sure your RESTful API is working.
-Since your frontend is not ready yet, you can make use of some API development clients to test your code.

-You can use Postman or Insomnia or your preferred client for testing APIs.

-Start your server using the command:

     node index.js

 Now, open your client, create a GET method and navigate to http://localhost:5000/api/todos.

 A screenshot of the Insomnia REST client testing endpoints